Reputation in the Shadow of Exit: The Chain Store Game

-Note that these payoffs imply the long-run player's commitment action $c^*$ is $F$ for all $\delta$, but that Accomodate is dominant.
-These observations (in addition to ranking $F \succ A = 0$) imply that Assumption \ref{ass: dominance} is satisfied.
+Note that these payoffs imply the long-run player's commitment action $c^*$ is $F$, but that Accommodate is dominant\footnote{Formally, we do not satisfy Assumption \ref{ass: dominance} because $Accomodate = 0$ is not uniquely optimal against $a = Out$, but the proof of Lemma 2 (the only part where strict dominance of $0$ is used) can be clearly modified to handle this case since there are only two actions in this game.}.
 The chain store game admits the following result.